-There's no doubt that the (in its various incarnations) has proved a bit hit for Google, giving users one of the simplest and cheapest ways to get videos and other content up on a big screen.
+There's no doubt that the Chromecast (in its various incarnations) has proved a bit hit for Google, giving users one of the simplest and cheapest ways to get videos and other content up on a big screen.
 The functionality is now built into many a smart TV too.

-Now it looks like Samsung wants a piece of that casting action - the most recent update to its (opens in new tab) app for iOS appears to add some Chromecast-style options for the likes of YouTube, Hulu and Amazon Video.
+Now it looks like Samsung wants a piece of that casting action - the most recent update to its Smart View app for iOS appears to add some Chromecast-style options for the likes of YouTube, Hulu and Amazon Video.

 It's part of a revamped user interface for edition 2.0.1 of the app, though so far Samsung hasn't introduced the feature officially, so we're not sure if it's functional.
-There's no update yet for the either.
+There's no update yet for the Android app either.

 CESing is believing